MicrosoftDocs/mesh-docs/mesh/Setup/Content/audit-logging-in-mesh.md

 ---
 title: Audit logging for Microsoft Mesh
-description: How to use audit logging to investigate events done with Mesh resources, including the Mesh standalone application and associated azure or M365 events, and immersive spaces in Teams. ms.service: mesh
+description: As an admin, use audit logging to investigate events for the Mesh application and associated Azure or M365 events, and immersive spaces in Teams. ms.service: mesh
 author: typride
 ms.author: tmilligan
 ms.date: 04/22/2024
-ms.topic: Guide
+ms.topic: How-to
 keywords: Microsoft Mesh, M365, Unity, API, reference, documentation, features, performance, powershell, Microsoft Purview, Exchange Online PowerShell
+#customer intent: As a admin, I want to perform audit logging for Mesh so that organizations can respond to and track down events that occur with Mesh resources.
 ---

-# Audit logging in Mesh
+# How to perform audit logging for Mesh

+Audit logging help organizations effectively respond to security events, forensic investigations, internal investigations, and compliance obligations.
+This article summarizes how to query and request audit logs for Microsoft Mesh operations and events.
+Some operations are Mesh specific, while others are associated with other M365 operations, such as M365: Exchange, SharePoint, Microsoft Entra (Azure AD) operations, Microsoft Teams, etc.

 ## Overview

 <!---
 Microsoft Purview auditing solutions provide an integrated solution to help organizations effectively respond to security events, forensic investigations, internal investigations, and compliance obligations.
 --->
-Audit logging help organizations effectively respond to security events, forensic investigations, internal investigations, and compliance obligations.
-This article summarizes how to query and request audit logs for Microsoft Mesh operations and events.
-Some operations are Mesh specific, while others are associated with other M365 operations, such as M365: Exchange, SharePoint, Microsoft Entra (Azure AD) operations, Microsoft Teams, etc. with audit logging for Mesh, an admin can gather insights into individual or bulk operations that relate to User Activity or operations which result from interactions with M365 services for Microsoft Mesh.
+With audit logging for Mesh, an admin can gather insights into individual or bulk operations that relate to User Activity or operations which result from interactions with M365 services for Microsoft Mesh.

 Audit logging for Mesh can be done using Microsoft Purview or [Exchange Online PowerShell](/powershell/exchange/exchange-online-powershell?view=exchange-ps&preserve-view=true).